With the start of each school year come changes. With the passage of House Bill 410, the Attendance and Truancy Laws of Ohio have changed.

 House Bill 410 requires school districts to attempt to address habitually truant student through Absence Intervention Teams and Absence Intervention Plans.

 A student who becomes Habitually Truant base on hours missed will be assigned to an Absence Intervention Team, within 10 calendar days of becoming Habitual Truant.
 The Absence Intervention team will be selected within 7 school days and attempts to secure the participation of the parents/guardian must, occur within 7 school days.
-The Intervention Team will include a representative of the child’s school (Attendance Officer) another representative from the school who knows the child (Asst.
-Principal, Dean of Students, or Teacher), and the student’s Parents/Guardians.
+The Intervention Team will include a representative of the child’s school (Attendance Officer) another representative from the school who knows the child (Assistant Principal, Dean of Students, or Teacher), and the student’s Parents/Guardians.

 4. Parent Involvement